phusion/holy-build-box/README.md

 ### Which Linux distributions do binaries compiled with Holy Build Box support?

-Binaries work on pretty much any glibc-2.17-or-later-based amd64 or arm64 Linux distribution released since approx 2015.
+Binaries work on pretty much any glibc-2.28-or-later-based amd64 or arm64 Linux distribution released since approx 2015.
 A non-exhaustive list:

- * Debian >= 8
+ * Debian >= 10
- * Ubuntu >= 14.06
+ * Ubuntu >= 20.04
- * Red Hat Enterprise Linux >= 7
+ * Red Hat Enterprise Linux >= 8
- * CentOS >= 7

 Note the mention "glibc-based".
 Binaries may not be compatible with Linux distributions not based on glibc.
 For example, early versions of Alpine Linux were based on uclibc, which was not compatible with glibc at all.
 Later versions of Alpine Linux are based on musl, which is *somewhat* compatible with glibc.
 So produced binaries may or may not run on later versions of Alpine Linux.